 Heart Handmade – This site features tons of DIY tutorials in areas like lettering, crochet, and papercraft.
 You'll also find decorating tips to spruce up your home or office.

-Hello Hydrangea – Lindsey Campbell’s brand and blog is all about weaving.
+Hello Hydrangea – Lindsey Campbell's brand and blog is all about weaving.
 She runs online courses and even has a book, Welcome to Weaving, the Modern Guide.
-Hello Hydrangea’s blog is a fantastic resource for tips on how to improve your weaving techniques.
+Hello Hydrangea's blog is a fantastic resource for tips on how to improve your weaving techniques.
+And if you want to get in touch with other weavers, there's a dedicated Facebook group with over 10,000 members.

 Honestly WTF – This lifestyle blog has a great DIY section with tutorials on everything from latch hook wall hangings to embroidered straw bags.
 Always fashionable and current, the projects are also quite detailed and easy to follow.